 - Cost & Financial Aid

 - About UW

-PIE Award recipients were nominated online by first- and second-year students, and then selected by a committee based on thoughtfulness and volume of student nominations, says Kara Duggan, project coordinator.
+PIE Award recipients were nominated online by first- and second-year students, and then selected by a committee based on the number of nominations and students’ comments.
+The committee reviewed more than 120 nominations.

 -- Laura De Lozier, modern and classical languages.

 -- Kyle De Young, psychology.

 -- Tyler Fall, religious studies and honors.